jorgeabrown/DNS-Resolver-Test/StepsAnd-SpeedData.md

 - **Filled DNS:** 23 milliseconds

 ### Outcome / Lessons Learned:
-- CloudFlares WARP app significantly increases DNS query speed times compared to the control.
+- CloudFlares WARP app significantly increased DNS query speed times compared to the control.
 - It almost seems as if flushing the DNS had no effect, so I am wondering how that is possible.
 - Installation of WARP added a net adapter with a description of "CloudFlare WARP Interface Tunnel"
 - I am unsure how this adapter works, going to dig deeper and see what I can find out.